Students Head Toward STEM in K-12 Programs

-The College of Engineering is committed to inspiring younger students to follow academic and career paths in STEM – science, technology, engineering and math – and preparing them for success in an increasingly competitive global economy.
-UA Engineering sponsors dozens of STEM outreach programs year-round that focus on solving real-world problems through fun, hands-on activities.
+The College of Engineering is committed to inspiring younger students to follow academic and career paths in STEM – science, technology, engineering and math – and preparing them for success.
+UA Engineering sponsors a variety of programs year-round that focus on solving real-world problems through engaging hands-on activities.
 Faculty, staff, alumni and club members work with teachers, students and parents to introduce K-12 students to the world of engineering, encourage them to find their passions, and support them along the way.

-The College hosts information sessions, or Preview Nights, in Tucson and Phoenix for high school students and families who wish to learn more about applying to the UA College of Engineering.
+The College hosts informational sessions or events both state-wide and nationally for high school students and families who wish to learn more about applying to the UA College of Engineering.

 Engineering Ambassadors are also available by request, as scheduling allows, to serve as judges at science fairs and to make presentations during science nights.

 For more information about classroom presentations or events, contact email@example.com.